rishi-raj-jain/suplovers-astro/src/content/about_us/en/index.md

         alt: group paddleboarding

 join_us:
-    heading: Join The Community
+    heading: Join the Community
     description: >
-        Whether you're looking to learn paddleboarding, improve your skills, or simply enjoy nature on our exciting tours, at SUPLOVERS.CO, we invite you to join our community.
-We hope to see you on the water soon!
+        Whether you're looking to learn paddleboarding, enhance your skills, or simply enjoy nature on our exciting tours, at SUPLOVERS.CO, we invite you to join our community.
+We look forward to seeing you on the water soon!
     button_text: WhatsApp
     button_link: Link here
 ---